jamezilla0/pokedex-api/README.md

 ## Getting Started

-Once you have Docker installed in your machine, you only need to build and start the docker containers by running `.docker/build` inside the project folder.
+Once you have Docker installed in your machine, you only need to build and start the docker containers by running `docker/bin/build` inside the project folder.

 This will expose the API under the [http://localhost/](http://localhost/) URL.
-It needs the port 80 free in your host OS, in case it is not free, you can change it in the `APP_HTTP_PORT` variable of the `.env` file.
+It needs the port 80 free in your host OS, in case it is not free, you can change it in the `PK_HTTP_PORT` variable of the `.env` file.

-IMPORTANT: don't run `npm install` from your host machine, use `.docker/npm install` instead, otherwise OS-specific package bindings and binaries may not work in the docker image.
+IMPORTANT: don't run `npm install` from your host machine, use `docker/bin/pm install` instead, otherwise OS-specific package bindings and binaries may not work in the docker image.

+## Technologies

+RethinkDB may be too much for this project, which won't use the real-time potential of this NoSQL database, but it has been chosen because of the possibilities and flexibility it offers compared to MongoDB and others.

 ## API Reference